MR ROTHCHILD! PART I: NATHANIEL

 “Yes,” she promised.
 “I’m sorry, I lost track of time.”

 He was a good listener so he walked her into the filthy bathroom, pulled open the shower door and ran the water.
-He kept his eyes down when she peeled herself out of her bikini and then turned and exited the small bathroom.
-When he heard her yelp Chase ran in and turned the water to a cooler temperature.
+He kept his eyes down when she peeled herself out of her bikini, then he turned and exited the small bathroom.
+When he heard her yelp he ran back in and turned the water to a cooler temperature.

 “That’s very sweet of you,” she smiled as he climbed in.